Last Updated on

 A three-step instruction card is very brief in providing setup directions.
 However, there is a sheet of paper that directs you to the Bushnell website to view the complete instruction manual online.

 A small paper slip has two sentences in English providing general care and maintenance instructions.
-Amongst the paperwork is a small bag with a lens cloth.
+Among the paperwork is a small bag with a lens cloth.

 Everything about the packaging to the paperwork is done with minimalist style for simplicity.
 Although the instructions are few, I found that’s all it takes to get ranging right away.